A tech worker in a server room works at a small desk holding an SSD

 Someone offering a Kingston DC600M SSD to a colleague in a server room.

 The final factor to consider is brand support.
 Choose an SSD from a reputable brand that provides reliable support and warranty options.
 This can provide peace of mind and ensure that you have access to troubleshooting and support resources down the line.
-While one-year warranties are widespread, vendors with long-term or lifetime warranties can offer significant cost-savings and reduce future headaches in the long run.
-Should a drive fail, a lifetime warranty can be the difference between a complementary drive replacement and the need to buy new hardware.
+While one-year warranties are widespread, vendors with long-term warranties can offer significant cost-savings and reduce future headaches in the long run.
+Should a drive fail, a long-term warranty can be the difference between a complementary drive replacement and the need to buy new hardware.
 Knowledgeable and readily available customer support can also distinguish seemingly similar drives, as buyers will be able to troubleshoot and remedy any issues in a timely manner thanks to on-hand expertise.

 With so many options available on the market, it can be difficult to identify the best drive for your needs.
 Yet, the decision is critical to ensuring that your data center performs optimally and provides reliable storage for your data.
 To navigate the bevy of options and have the right SSD for the job remember there’s six criteria buyers should evaluate: capacity, performance, compatibility, endurance, security, and brand support.